Shearing Process Explained: A Beginner’s Guide to Steel Cutting

 Like every other metal fabrication method, metal shearing has its limitations, too, such as:

-- It is only fit for making straighter cuts and not for complex shapes.
+• It is only suitable for straighter cuts, not for complex shapes.

-- Jobs requiring manual shearing are time-consuming and inefficient.
+• Manual shearing jobs are time-consuming and inefficient.

 Applications of Shearing in Metalworking Industries

-Here are the different applications of meal shearing in various industries:
+Here are the different applications of metal shearing in various industries:

 Choosing the Right Shearing Equipment